alpinito1/Abaqus-vumat-linux-debug/README.md

 attach 46709
 ```

-Alternatively you can interrupt the execution, add another breakpoint and the continue the execution:
+Alternatively you can interrupt the execution, add another breakpoint and then continue the execution:

 ```gdb
 attach 46709